About > Nathan

 For a full work history, see my résumé.

 I began building sites late last century, in the days before WYSIWYG editors, coding each and every page by hand.
-In high school I made a basic site to house my award-winning multiplayer levels for various video games.
+In high school I made a basic site to house the multiplayer levels — example 1, example 2 — I made for the Jedi Knight video game series.
 As web publishing has become more robust, I want to push it to its full potential.

 I hold a Master of Divinity degree from Asbury Theological Seminary.
 While working there as a web developer, I helped teach IT605: Technology for Ministry.
 I came to realize many Christian sites are poorly done, because fledging ministries simply cannot afford the cost of quality craftsmanship.